 - Get feedback from team members

-- Use that feedback to optimize the knowledge sharing platform structure
+- Use that feedback to optimize the knowledge engagement platform structure

-Demoing the knowledge sharing platform will help get departments bought into the new solution ahead of the expansion— and that should help quell any concerns your executive team might have about platform adoption.
+Demoing the knowledge engagement platform will help get departments bought into the new solution ahead of the expansion—and that should help quell any concerns your executive team might have about platform adoption.

 Anticipate Objections and Offer Solutions

 Sales leaders often recommend bringing up objections before your prospects.
 Even if you’ve never worked in sales, this is a strategy you can tap into when meeting with your executive team about a potential software expansion.

 As you prepare for your meeting, list out all the potential obstacles to expanding your knowledge engagement platform across different use cases and offer a solution for each one.
 For example, maybe your legal team needs a platform to share sensitive information that can’t go beyond their department.
 You could suggest giving the legal team their own community so that they can share sensitive content without publishing it to the entire organization.